 “No problem,” she said.
 She rolled down the window, flicked out the remaining stump of her cigarette, and slid the knife back into the duffel bag.

 I eased the car onto the shoulder and waited for her to grab her things.
 She hesitated a moment.
 Then, without warning, she reached over and took my head in both her hands, turning me toward her until I was staring straight into her eyes.
 “We’re all strangers, you know?
 Even the people you think you know.
 The ones you love are the same as the ones you pick up from the side of the street.
-The ones you’re true to are the same as the ones who try to run you off the road.
-None of us ever really know any of us.”
+The ones you’re true to are the exact same as the ones who try to run you off the road.
+None of us ever truly know any of us.”

 I wasn’t going to say a damn word.